 Utrecht Journal of International and European Law (previously Merkourios) is an Open Access, peer-reviewed, student-led law journal, focusing on international and European law.

 The journal aims to contribute to legal scholarship on international and European law by promoting these fields' progressive development and providing an international forum for interaction between academia, practitioners and students.

 Authors are invited to address questions and issues arising from the specific area of law relating to their topic.
 All types of manuscripts, from socio-legal to legal technical to comparative, will be considered for publication.
 However, please note that any analysis solely limited to a national legal system will fall outside the scope of the Journal.
 An international or European legal dimension is imperative.

-Deadline for Submissions: 30 April 2015
+Deadline for Submissions: 31 october 2021

 Posted on 29 Apr 2021